i-am-araj/UnityDev_Portfolio/README.md

 I'm a passionate and detail-oriented game developer with 4 years of hands-on experience building immersive games using Unity and C#.
 I specialize in **game physics**, **AI systems**, and creating gameplay experiences that feel responsive, dynamic, and fun.

-Over the years, I’ve built and shipped multiple 2D and 3D games across PC, Android, and WebGL platforms, focusing on:
+Over the years, I’ve built and shipped multiple 2D and 3D games across PC, Android, VR headsets, and WebGL platforms, focusing on:
 - Realistic and arcade-style **physics-based mechanics**
 - Intelligent and adaptable **enemy AI** using behavior trees, state machines, and pathfinding
 - Performance-optimized codebases and scalable game architectures
--
+- Traning simulation and gameplay analytics

 ---